5 things to know for June 24: Infrastructure, Covid, Afghanistan, Capitol, Canada

 THIS JUST IN ...

-Authorities in South Florida are responding to a partial building collapse in Surfside, a few miles north of Miami Beach.
+At least 10 others are injured after an apartment building partially collapsed in Surfside, north of Miami Beach.
 More than 80 rescue units were there early this morning.
+Video from the scene shows enormous piles of rubble.
+Follow live updates here.

 BREAKFAST BROWSE